-If a pupil must attend a medical appointment during the school day, they must be collected from the school office by the parent or another authorised adult.
+If a pupil must attend a medical appointment during the school day, they must be collected from the school office by the parent or another authorised adult, and the Head Teacher/Deputy Head will be informed.
 No pupil will be allowed to leave the school site without parental confirmation.